-When possible, we suggest you to prefer a walk.
+When possible, we always suggest that you prefer a walk...

-If, on the other hand, you absolutely have to move your car, e.g. if you have to go buy something heavy, try to find a parking space close to home, which allows you to avoid to go all the way around the ring road to get home.
+If, on the other hand, you absolutely have to move your car, e.g. if you have to go buy something heavy, try to find a parking space close to home, which allows you to avoid going all the way around the ring road to get home.
 The problem is that the ring road is a one-way loop that goes around the center of the town.
-When traffic is high, if you park in the wrong place, you risk to have to unnecessarily drive an entire loop around Cortina in the middle of traffic.
+When traffic is high, if you park in the wrong place, you risk having to unnecessarily drive an entire loop around Cortina in the middle of traffic.
 There are side streets that can help in some cases, but we can't consider all the possibilities in this article.
-In case of heavy congestion, if you don't know the roads well, Google Maps can do wonders by directing you to those lesser-known detours, be careful though: if it's snowing or has just snowed, always avoid secondary roads, when possible.
+In case of heavy congestion, if you don't know the roads well, Google Maps can do wonders by directing you to those lesser-known detours.
+Be careful though: if it's snowing or has just snowed, avoid secondary roads, when possible.

-Let's see first the pay parking lots, which are located in strategic points and allow you to reach very quickly the Corso Italia, the center of Cortina.
+Let's see first the pay parking lots, which are located in strategic points and allow you to reach Corso Italia, the center of Cortina.
+In total there are about 440 parking spaces, all very close to the center.
 In this regard, if you have not yet read it, we recommend our article on the buildings to see in the center of Cortina.
-In total there are about 440 parking spaces, all very close to the center.

 The most central parking, the most convenient and undoubtedly the most expensive is the Parking "Largo delle Poste", located in a central position has about 66 parking spaces and costs approx €3 per hour, needless to say it's almost always full.
 The second most strategic parking is the "Former Market Square", with about 60 car places and an hourly cost of approx €2 per hour, is convenient and very close to the basilica and Corso Italia.

-If you are coming in from the area of Zuel or San Vito di Cadore, there is a parking parallel to "Via Roma" very strategic.
+If you are coming in from the area of Zuel or San Vito di Cadore, there is a parking lot parallel to the "Via Roma" which is very strategic.
 Since you'll probably drive past it, if you find a spot, take it.
-"Via Roma" is the road that leads from the new headquarters of the Poste Italiane leads to the supermarket Kanguro.
+"Via Roma" is the road that leads from the new headquarters of the Poste Italiane to the supermarket Conad City.
 It costs approx 1€ per hour for about 30 parking spaces, also here it's difficult to find a free place, but you never know.
-Also very central is the parking in "Piazza Pittori F.lli Ghedina", as handy as small, it has only 11 places with 15 minute parking disc, it's almost always full.
-Same problem for the parking in "Piazzetta San Francesco", with 6 parking spaces at parking disc of 15 minutes it's almost impossible to find them free, even in mid-November.
+Also very central is the parking in "Piazza Pittori F.lli Ghedina", as handy as small, it has only 11 places with a 15 minute parking disc, it's almost always full.
+Same problem for the parking in "Piazzetta San Francesco", with 6 parking spaces at a parking disc of 15 minutes it's almost impossible to find them free, even in mid-November.
 Anyway, if you drive by, always check, you might get lucky.

 Alternatively, continuing in the same road you can find the parking "Via dei Campi" and the parking near the cemetery which have respectively 40 and 60 free parking spaces where to park without any restriction.

-During periods when schools are closed you can also park in the parking of elementary schools, be careful though, because if the schools open there is parking bar that gets closed, with the risk of getting stuck inside the parking lot and getting a ticket.
-To be 100% sure the best is to avoid to leave the car in the night, using it only as a temporary parking.
+During periods when schools are closed you can also park in the parking of elementary schools, be careful though, because if the schools are opened there is a parking bar that gets closed, with the risk of getting stuck inside the parking lot and getting a ticket.
+To be 100% sure the best is to avoid leaving the car in the night, using it only as a temporary parking space.

 If you are looking for an indoor parking, perhaps with the possibility of leaving the vehicle stationary for several days, today the only solution is given by the Pontechiesa multi-storey car park.
 With a total of 200 parking spaces and a rate of approx €2 per hour, it offers the opportunity to purchase subscriptions for both the uncovered floor and the underground.
 For any additional information, you can refer to the official website of the park "Pontechiesa".

-Hoping you liked the page on where are located all the parking lots in Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Hoping you liked the page on where all the parking lots in Cortina d'Ampezzo are located, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.